A Guide to the MA Prevailing Wage Law for Contractors

 Q. What if I Have a Question about a Classification on the Rate Sheet?

 A. The DLS website contains a Topical Index that contains details regarding classifications, among other information.
 In addition, the website contains DLS Opinion Letters from 2000 onward which contain detailed information about many of the classifications.
-If you cannot find an answer or have further questions, you may call the DLS at (617) 626 - 6952.
+If you cannot find an answer or have further questions, you must call the DLS at (617) 626-6952.